puavous/lmad1/BeforeInstanssi2024.md

   participate in the 4k competition category, there is a hard trade-off between graphics content and audio content.
 They must both suffer to make an entry in 4k.
 The song doesn't have to be very long or sophisticated - we're here to have fun.
-Just press some of the white keys in sequance, it's fine...
+Just press some of the white keys in sequence, it's fine...

   TODO (if I have time): Link to some tutorial about SoundBox.. it needs a few pointers to get a newbie tracking successfully without frustration..

-- Check out some entries that have been created at the workshop earlier, so you'll know what to expect, more or less.
-You may contrast these to high-end 4k intros by experienced programmers using more elaborate tools than my simple library.
+- Check out earlier entries that have been created at the workshop, so you'll know what to expect, more or less.
+You may contrast these to high-end 4k intros by experienced programmers using more elaborate tools than my simple library (and mad skills).
 We can't suddenly become pros at a new thing.
-This workshop is for your very first step towards demo programming, so you'll start with simple things.
+This workshop is for your very first step towards demo programming, so you'll start with simple things that you can handle.
 Crawl before you walk or run, so to speak...
 That said, you are allowed to do more elaborate stuff at the workshop and possibly get help for what you try to accomplish -- but always with lesser priority than first-timers using the lmad1 library!

   TODO (if I have time): Direct links to videos of some earlier lmad1-productions in Instanssi streams..